chinapedia/wikipedia.abstract.en/Page/Pottery.md

 Methods of shaping

-PotteryShaping.ogv Pottery can be shaped by a range of methods that include:
+Pottery can be shaped by a range of methods that include:

 -   3D printing: This is the latest advance in forming ceramic objects.
 There are two methods.
 One involves the layered deposition of soft clay similar to FDM printing the other and powder binding techniques where dry clay powder is fused together layer upon layer with a liquid.

 Decorating and glazing

-CreamBrownCeramicsHidalgo.jpg, Mexico]] Italian_Glazed_Earthenware_Vase-QM_r.jpg Pottery may be decorated in many different ways.
+, Mexico]] Pottery may be decorated in many different ways.
 Some decoration can be done before or after the firing.

 Decoration